coding-stones/lib-actor/README.md

 ```

 Line 3 creates a new actor.
 The first parameter is the name of the source file
 containing its code.
-This is followed by a map that enumerates the messages we
+This is followed by the actor's name and a map that enumerates the messages we
-expect to receive from the ac5tor and the name of the handler function to call
+expect to receive _from_ the actor and the name of the handler function to call
 for each.
 In this case, there's only one message, `stats`, and it is handled by
 the function `reportStats`.